EhsanAryan/use-local-state/README.md

 ## Features:
 - Automatically syncs with localStorage
+- Set initial value if localStorage is empty
 - Converts undefined to null
 - Warns if a File or Blob is passed
 - Optional callback for invalid values